IPOH DAY TRIP 怡保一日游

 Address : Panglima Lane, 30000 Ipoh, Perak.

-We then head to Big Johns Music Shack for take a chill.
-It was located opposite of Snow Beer 元华雪花啤.
+We then headed to Big John's Music Shack to relax.
+It's located opposite Snow Beer (元华雪花啤).

-Rose bud tea which cost only RM5.
-Quite affordable because we can't get this price at KL.
+Rose bud tea is priced at only RM5.
+Quite affordable considering we can't find this price in KL.

 Details